 Chessman Ridge Overlook, Point Supreme, Ramparts Trail, Spectra Point

 The National Park Service visitor center is open late May through October.
 From there the short trail to Point Supreme and the longer Ramparts Trail lead to stunning overlooks of the amphitheater.
 Also stop at Sunset View, Chessman Ridge Overlook, and North View on Cedar Breaks Scenic Drive.
+In the adjacent Dixie National Forest, there is free parking at the Rattlesnake Trail that offers two unique overlooks within the first mile before it drops steeply into the forested canyon.

 At 10,000 feet in elevation this is no place to try anything too strenuous.
 Walk the flat one-mile Ramparts Trail to Spectra Point and stop at the many great overlooks along the way while enjoying the riotous summer wildflowers and gnarly bristlecone pine trees (some believed to be more than 1,600 years old).